TigerChef Chafing Dish Buying Guide

 An important consideration when choosing a chafer is the type of cover to choose.

 Lift-Off Cover: As the name indicates, this type of cover, often dome-shaped, can be lifted off of the chafer by using the handle on top of the lid.
-This type of cover is often found on the buffet line where servers dish out the food and the chafing dish usually features a place to hold the chafer cover, so it is not in the way.
+This type of cover can be found on the buffet line where servers dish out the food.
+The chafing dish may have a place to hold the chafer cover, so it is not in the way.

-Roll Top or Retractable Cover: A roll top cover features a front handle making it easy for guests to use for self-service, mainly for one-sided service.
-If two-sided service is required, a chafer with a retractable cover can be used.
-These feature 45 to 90 to 180 degree openings for serving versatility.
+Roll Top or Retractable Cover: A roll top cover features a front handle that makes it easy for guests to use the chafer mainly for one-sided service.
+If two-sided service is required, a chafer with a retractable cover is a better option.
+These covers feature 45 to 90 to 180 degree openings for serving versatility.
 There are many varieties of retractable covers, with the higher end chafers offering more features.

 Chafer Decorative Style

-A chafer’s decorative style has to do with its finish as well as other features, such as handles, decorative trim and other enhancements.
+A chafer’s decorative style has to do with its finish as well as other features, such as handles, decorative trim and other enhancements and embellishments.

-Mirror Polish Finish: Also known as a polished finish, is shiny and reflective, and is attractive at any type of catered event.
+Mirror Polish Finish: Also known as a polished finish, a mirror polished finish is shiny and reflective, and attractive at any type of catered event.